jack-bell1/US-Macro-Factor-Model/README.md

 ### Factor motivations :
-- US Equity: The dependent variable, we want to predict regimes inside this proxy, so this factor will be used as a reference.
+- US Equity: We want to predict regimes inside this proxy.
+We still want to residualize to get the 'pure effect' of US Equities.
 - We are using the other factors to interpret SPY's behaviour - this will become apparent in the correlation analysis

 Note: Our data must begin in 2007 due to the inception of our UUP and HYG proxies; unfortunately, I was not able to find any data that would provide a representation of these factors with an earlier date.